 FREQUENTLY ASKED QUESTIONS

-Structural Bodywork can have a positive effect:
+Structural Bodywork and Integration can have a positive influence:

-if you have problems sitting at a desk all-day
+if you have problems sitting at a desk all day

 with limited mobility during exercise and training